ybonnefond/node-ahrefs/README.md

 **All tests run using `ahrefs.com` domain and therefore does not cost a peny**

-# Thanks
+## Thanks
+Developed for <a target="_blank" href="http://optimiz.me">Optimiz.me</a>, an online software designed to help working the SEO optimisation of your web site, by yourself, without the need of technical knowledge.

-Developed for [Optimiz.me](http://optimiz.me), un logiciel qui permet d'optimiser soi-même le référencement de son site web, sans besoin de connaissances techniques
+Développé pour Optimiz.me, un logiciel en ligne conçu pour aider à travailler l'optimisation du référencement de votre site web, par vous-même, sans besoin de connaissances techniques.